tektutor/ruby/README.md

 ### Installation
 These steps assume your OpenShift deployment has the default set of ImageStreams defined.
 Instructions for installing the default ImageStreams are available [here](https://docs.okd.io/latest/install_config/imagestreams_templates.html#creating-image-streams-for-openshift-images).
 If you are defining the set of ImageStreams now, remember to pass in the proper cluster-admin credentials and to create the ImageStreams in the 'openshift' namespace.

-1. Fork a copy of [ruby-ex](https://github.com/sclorg/ruby-ex)
-2. Add a Ruby application from your new repository:
+1. Add a Ruby application from your new repository:

-		$ oc new-app openshift/ruby:25~https://github.com/< yourusername >/ruby-ex
+		$ oc new-app openshift/ruby:25~https://github.com/tektutor/ruby

-3. A build should start immediately.
+2. A build should start immediately.
 To run another build, run:

-		$ oc start-build ruby-ex
+		$ oc start-build ruby

-4. Once the build is running, watch your build progress:
+3. Once the build is running, watch your build progress:

 		$ oc logs build/ruby-ex-1

-5. Wait for ruby-ex pods to start up (this can take a few minutes):
+4. Wait for ruby-ex pods to start up (this can take a few minutes):

 		$ oc get pods -w